Easiest Medical Schools to Get Into

 Acceptance Rate: 12%

-The mission of Graduate Medical Education at the University of Nevada, Reno School of Medicine is to provide interns, residents, and fellows with training for their careers by providing them with supervised patient care and hands-on education.
-The goal is to provide quality training and education through simulation and research.
-The program encompasses a four-year curriculum that provides students with a solid foundation in science, ethics, and clinical skills.
-The University of Nevada-Reno School of Medicine also has a family medicine residency program that trains residents to become general practitioners who serve urban, suburban, and rural populations.
-Along with the school’s MD program, individuals can also participate in physician assistant studies, speech pathology/audiology, or a Ph.D. program.
+The Graduate Medical Education program at the University of Nevada Reno School of Medicine is committed to equipping interns, residents and fellows with extensive training through supervised patient care and immersive educational experiences.
+The program aims to offer high quality training and education through simulation and research.
+It features a four year curriculum that imparts a solid foundation in science, ethics, and clinical skills.
+In addition to the MD program, the University of Nevada Reno School of Medicine offers diverse opportunities such as physician assistant studies, speech pathology/audiology, and Ph.D. programs.
+Notably, the school also houses a family medicine residency program that trains residents to become general practitioners capable of serving urban, suburban, and rural populations.

 10. Medical University of South Carolina